cyclosproject/cyclos4-wordpress-plugin/readme.txt

 === Cyclos ===
 Contributors: Cyclos, luisfpg, rleon.uy, augusto1995, rozijntje
-Tags: Cyclos, Cyclos login, Cyclos users, Cyclos user directory, Banking, Payment, Barter, Remittances, Micro Finance, Complementary Currency, Mobile Money
-Donate link: https://www.cyclos.org/contributors/
-Requires at least: 5.0
+Tags: Cyclos, Cyclos login, Cyclos users, Cyclos user directory, Banking Donate link: https://www.cyclos.org/contributors/ Requires at least: 5.0
 Tested up to: 6.7
 Requires PHP: 7.2
-Stable tag: 4.2.0
+Stable tag: 4.2.0-plus
 License: GPLv2

 This plugin enables you to add a Cyclos login form and/or show Cyclos users in a list or map on your WordPress website.